 - Provide insight if they were in the course of employment at the time of the symptoms.

 Each provincial WCB has a slightly different description of being in the course of employment.
 Before you decide they were NOT in the course of employment, make sure you check your provincial WCB Policy and Legislation to get the proper explanation.

-Question #3: Have you sought medical attention for your symptoms?
+Question #3 to ask an injured worker: Have you sought medical attention for your symptoms?